 New COVID-19 requirements for civilians who are deploying

 As personnel start to resume movement, the DOD has new force health-protection requirements.
 They help minimize risk and ensure force health.
 They apply to DOD civilians who deploy or redeploy inside and outside the nation.
-They are in accordance with DODI 6490.03.
-It calls for screening for COVID-19 exposure and symptoms and testing if available and appropriate.
-It calls for restriction of movement if indicated.
+They are in accordance with DODI 6490.03, which calls for:

-- Limit close contact with anyone you didn’t travel with and adhere to strict wearing of face covering and frequent hand washing.
+- Limiting close contact with anyone you didn’t travel with and adhering to strict wearing of face covering and frequent hand-washing.
 Avoid crowds, use of public transportation and close interaction with pets.

-- Consider ROM location as official duty location.
+- Consider ROM location as your official duty location.

-- Notify chain of command or their supervisor if they or others in their household develop symptoms.
+- Notify chain of command or your supervisor if you or others in your household develop symptoms.

-- Telework when practical per direction of commander or supervisor
+- Telework when practical per direction of your commander or supervisor.